Olian04/easy-render/README.md

 ## r (render component)

-`r` should return a brynja component?
+`r` should return a brynja builder.
 This way `r` would be implicitly responsible for rendering its own subtree, independant from the entire tree.

 ```ts
 type r = (staticSegments: TemplateStringsArray, ...dynamicSegments: DynamicSegments[]) => BrynjaBuilder